angus-mackenzie/ASD-Notes/ASD10.md

     * The overall "system", device or subsystem
         * A kind of facade class
     * Or, represents the use case scenario or session
-* Problem: Who should be responsible for handling an input system event?
+* **Problem**: Who should be responsible for handling an input system event?
-* Solution: Assign the responsibility for receiving or handling a system event message to a class representing one of the following choices:
+* **Solution**: Assign the responsibility for receiving or handling a system event message to a class representing one of the following choices:
     * Represents the overall system
     * Represents a use case scenario
     * A Controller is a non-user interface object that defines the method for the system operation